isomerpages/nlb-reference/_science-tech-technology/standards-and-references-resource-guide.md

 * American Water Works Association (AWWA)<br>
 [http://www.awwa.org](http://www.awwa.org)

-United States: Formed in 1881 as the authoritative resource on safe water.
+	Formed in 1881 as the authoritative resource on safe water.

 * American Welding Society (AWS)<br>
 [http://www.aws.org](http://www.aws.org)

-United States: Formed in 1919 as a non-profit organisation in advancing the science, technology and application of welding and related joining disciplines.
+	Formed in 1919 as a non-profit organisation in advancing the science, technology and application of welding and related joining disciplines.

 * ASTM International<br>